CrackerjackDigital/silverstripe-cryptofier/README.md

 The implementation is chosen by default to be _defuse_ if php >= 5.4 or _Zend_ if php 5.3 (lesser versions are beneath requirements for SilverStripe 3.1 anyway).

-Please contact me https://github.com/CrackerjackDigital/silverstripe-cryptofier if you have any questions and/or see any problems or enhancements with the module.
+Please contact me via github if you have any questions and/or see any problems with or enhancements/pull requests for the module.

 (Apologies for shouting up there...)